KasemJaffer/media_picker_builder/example/README.md

             onPressed: () {
               _checkPermission().then((granted) {
                 if (!granted) return;

                 // To build your own custom picker use this api
+//                MediaPickerBuilder.getAlbums(
+//                  withImages: true,
-//                MediaPickerBuilder.getAlbums(withImages: true, withVideos: true).then((albums){
+//                  withVideos: true,
+//                ).then((albums) {
 //                  print(albums);
 //                });

                 // If you are happy with the example picker then you use this!
                 _buildPicker();
               });